 I really wanted to try the Annie Sloan, but it’s so dang hard to get your hands on!
 The closest place that had it was North of Orlando and it just wasn’t worth fighting the traffic and taking over an hour hunting down a boutique when I could get the Rustoleum delivered the next day from Amazon.
 If you’re also on the fence, there is a great article by Sarah Joy where she does a side by side comparison of the two on a table and the Rustoleum is surprisingly better.
 So, in my opinion, the only reason to go with the A.S. is if you want a certain color you can’t find elsewhere.

-I had purchased a chip brush from Ikea, but ended up using a set of Wooster brushes that my husband bought at Home Depot that were fairly soft.
-I used the middle size.
+I had purchased a chip brush from Ikea, but ended up using a set of Wooster brushes

-I also used the purple small flat brush from this Crayola brush set for the crevices.
+I also used the purple small flat brush from this Crayola brush set

 The first coat covered, but you could still see the black through slightly.
 I debated leaving it that way since I was going to be sanding some off anyway.
 Oddly enough, I know from experience that old chairs and stools can wear in weird places because I grew up with one that had been painted a dozen times and all the different colors chipped and showed through all over the thing.
 Still, I wanted to do the whole thing “properly” so I didn’t have regrets later.